 '''

-key key_id {
+key string {

-algorithm algorithm_id;
+algorithm string;

-secret secret_string;
+secret string;

 };

 '''

 key Statement Definition and Usage

 The key statement defines a shared secret key for use with TSIG (see Section 4.5) or the command channel (see Section 6.2).

 The key statement can occur at the top level of the configuration file or inside a view statement.
 Keys defined in top-level key statements can be used in all views.
 Keys intended for use in a controls statement (see Section 6.2) must be defined at the top level.